Comparison of methods for computing the exchange energy in laterally coupled quantum dots: Model

 \subsection{Exchange Energy}

-Neglecting the Coulomb interaction, one can write the two-electron wavefunction using single electron eigenstates.
+Neglecting the Coulomb interaction, one can write the two-electron wave-function using single electron eigenstates.
 If the state is separable to the spinor and orbital parts, to have an antisymmetric function, orbital part must be symmetric and spinor antisymmetric, or vice versa.
 At low-temperature the relevant two electron Hilbert space can be restricted to comprise the two lowest orbital eigenstates of the Hamiltonian in Eq.~(\ref{eq:hamilto}).
-Such restricted subspace is described by an effective Hamiltonian
+Such restricted subspace is described by an effective Hamiltonian,

 where ${\bf S}_{1,2}=\hbar \boldsymbol{\sigma}_{1,2}/2$ are spin operators and the only parameter is $J$, the exchange energy.
-By this construction, the exchange energy is defined as the difference between the energy of the triplet and the singlet state \cite{magte}.
-Therefore, we can write \cite{exchange2}:
+By this construction, the exchange energy is defined as the difference between the energy of the triplet and the singlet state \cite{magte,exchange2},

 where $\Psi_{S}$ and $\Psi_{T}$ are the spin singlet and triplet two-electron wave functions, respectively.
-Below, these wavefunctions are constructed from the single electron states (Fock-Darwin) appropriately, according to the specific method.
+These wave-functions are constructed from the single electron states (Fock-Darwin) appropriately, according to the specific method.
 After that, we evaluate integrals in Eq.~(\ref{eq:exchangee}) numerically, to obtain the exchange energy.